Former aircraft designer Shimada may find silver lining in Toshiba gloom

 If that happens, he could still pursue his strategy - provided existing management were allowed to stay on.

-(Reporting by Makiko Yamazaki, Additional reporting by Kevin Buckland and Rocky Swift; Editing by David Dolan & Shri Navaratnam)
+(Reporting by Makiko Yamazaki Additional reporting by Kevin Buckland and Rocky Swift Editing by David Dolan and Shri Navaratnam)

 ((david.dolan@tr.com; +81 3 6441 1526; Reuters Messaging: david.dolan.thomsonreuters.com@reuters.net))